 Applicants should read the questions requiring disclosure of offenses very carefully.
-Applicants should err on the side of caution and disclose all but minor traffic offenses.
+Applicants should err on the side of caution and disclose all but minor traffic offenses that do not involve drugs or alcohol.
 This includes offenses for which an applicant received only a citation and never appeared in court.